suragch/mongol/README.md

 ## Horizontal lists

-You can display horizontally scrolling lists with the standard `Listview` widget.
+You can display horizontally scrolling lists with the standard `ListView` widget.
 All you need to do is set the scroll direction to horizontal.

 ```dart
 ListView(